How it all began and where it's all headed

 Despite it's popularity, in mid 1999 the show became a victim of budget cuts and although there have been attempts to emulate it's formula and success, Brownies Coastwatch remains the benchmark of innovative, informative coastal television.

 Nearly a decade after it ceased production, people still refer to the information quality and entertainment values of the show and request copies of particular segments.
-In response to this, users of this new Coastwatch web site will be pleased to see that many of these segments from Brownies Coastwatch will be seen on the featured weekly videos.
+In response to this, users of this Coastwatch web site will be pleased to see that many of these segments from Brownies Coastwatch are on the site.

 Success was very hard earned and despite most people thinking Brownie had the best job in the world, he worked incredibly long hours 7 days a week to keep up with his television, radio, newspaper, book publishing and internet commitments and this heavy workload eventually took its toll on his health.